reception : receive clients at a reception desk

 Now let’s have a closer look at the action buttons in the third column of above table.
 This column is defined by a lino.core.fields.displayfield().

-It has up to two actions (labeled Create prompt event and Find date)
+It has up to two actions (labeled Visit and Find date)

 We are going to inspect the AgentsByClient panel.